anuranbaka/cppnumpy/README.md

+Release ver.
+ALPHA 1.0

 # CPPNUMPY Matrix Library
-This python-compatible matrix header library was built using a similar structure to the numpy array.
-The library includes built-in operations for matrix arithmetic, transposition, iteration of elements, dimension broadcasting and the designation of submatrices in a manner similar to numpy's array slicing.
+This python-compatible matrix header library was built using a similar structure to the NumPy array.
+The library includes built-in operations for matrix arithmetic, transposition, iteration of elements, dimension broadcasting and the designation of submatrices in a manner similar to NumPy's array slicing.
 The matrix is initialized, stored and printed in row-major order.
 Most notably the library contains a type-caster using Pybind11 to allow functions written in C/C++ to be easily performed on a NumPy array.
 Generally speaking, it functions just like the NumPy array, except for the following changes:
 - The operator "^" is used for matrix multiplication rather than bitwise XOR
 - "T" is used for a hard transpose, while "t" is used for a soft transpose